kell-lang/emavs.d/README.md

 # emavs.d
-This is a description.
-this is a test
+This is a test repository for kiteAb's video.